Freeway (rapper): Philadelphia Freeway 2 and record deals (2009)

 A project titled Philadelphia Freeway 2 was released on the independent label Real Talk Entertainment on May 19, 2009.
 The first single, "Finally Free", was released on iTunes on April 14, 2009.
-Freeway also made an original song "Car Jack" for the 2009 game Grand Theft Auto: The Lost and Damned.
+Freeway also made an original song "Car Jack" for the 2009 game Grand Theft Auto IV: The Lost and Damned.
 On March 19, 2009, he performed at SXSW.
 Freeway released his mixtape "The Beat Made Me Do It" on November 13, 2009, which featured production by veteran producer Jake One with assistance by Don Cannon to officially announce his 2010 Rhymesayers debut album The Stimulus Package.
 Rhymesayers and Freeway leaked the first official track and video, "Know What I Mean" off of The Stimulus Package on December 1, 2009.

 In June 2009, Freeway had confirmed a deal with Cash Money Records, and the start of his own label, Free Money.
 Following this, he put out a few mixtape tracks speaking of the deal, including "Touchdown" and "All Night Long".

 Freeway, speaking on that label deal and his relationship with Jay-Z:

 "I been fucking with Cash Money," he said in an interview.
 "You know, me and Wayne did a joint for the last album, but we couldn't get the shit cleared in time and all that.
 We just throwing around some ideas.
 And I'm launching a label, Free Money, so what better home for it...My man Ceelo, he worked with Baby, so he really basically connected us like that.
 But, right now everything is still in preliminary...It's still Roc-A-Fella for life.
 That's something that's not going to leave me...Everything still preliminary.
 Jay give me his blessing with whatever I want to do.
 Jay want to see niggas making moves."

-Diamond In the Ruff (2010-2014)
+Diamond In the Ruff (2010–2014)

 In a video interview with KarmaloopTV in 2010, Freeway announced a new clothing line in the works titled "Freestyle".
 In addition to the new clothing line, Free also announced an album called Diamond In The Ruff which featured production from Jake One, Bink!, Needlz and Just Blaze.
 Freeway explained in the interview that the album should have come after Philadelphia Freeway.
 Diamond In the Ruff was released November 27, 2012, and featured collaborations with Rick Ross and Black Thought.
-Freeway recorded an EP with Statik Selektah which was completed in 24 hours.
-It was called the Statik-Free EP and was released on iTunes on January 11, 2011.
+Freeway recorded an EP with Statik Selektah, called the Statik-Free EP, which was completed in 24 hours and released on iTunes on January 11, 2011.

 Freeway also released a collaboration in 2014 with DJ mashup artist Girl Talk, an EP called Broken Ankles, which included stylistic attributes that would normally be included in transitions between Girl Talk segments.